“This post contains Affiliate Links. I get a commission from qualifying purchases.”

 I worked from photographic reference.
 However, I had to change the light direction from what I considered to be the best view of her head.

 Oil Painting – Alla Prima

 I thought that the best way to capture her colour was to paint her using oil paints.
-Using a canvas support, 30 x 40 in., I started with a grey Gesso primer.
+Using a Stretched Canvas – 30 x 40 in., I started with a grey Gesso primer.
+With a Grey Primer you don’t get any stark white, jumping through any missed unpainted areas.
 Before going straight into painting ‘alla prima‘ (wet in wet), working my way down the painting.
 I like painting with oils using the ‘alla prima’ technique, as I find I can blend the tones well.
 Though I did come back over with some highlights, using the ‘fat over lean rule’.
 (That’s more ‘oily’ paint on top – ‘fatter’.
 Usually mixed with a medium, over a ‘leaner’ bottom layer.
 Leaner is paint with less oil content, thinned with solvent for example.)

 I was pleased with how the painting turned out and hopefully the birthday girl will be too.

 © Copyright Nick Watton.